 In January 2021, the Securities and Exchange Commission (SEC) approved the incorporation of the ABCI's new subsidiary, Irradiation Solutions, Inc. (ISI) with SEC Registration No. 2021010004587-27.
-ISI is developing the-Tanay E-Beam and Cold Storage Facility.
-The project is envisioned to be the first Commercial E-Beam Facility to be built in the Philippines.
-As of December 31, 2023, it has thirteen (13) employees.
+ISI owns and operates the Tanay E-Beam and Cold Storage Facility, the first commercial electron beam (E-Beam) facility in the Philippines offering contract sterilization services across multiple industries.